-Using the bedroom itself as a safe room may be a poor choice because both the victim and abuser may already be in the bedroom when the violence begins.
+Their intentions are good but their logic is less than ideal.
+Using the bedroom itself as a safe room might be a poor choice because both the victim and abuser may already be in the bedroom when the violence begins.

 overall picture of her life.
 Why is she staying in such a dangerous situation where she needs a safe room to escape from a violent partner?

 Any domestic violence victim (or anyone fearing threats of potential violence) who doesn’t leave that relationship immediately must learn about themselves and find help and hope at Battered Woman Syndrome.

 In addition, children witnessing their mother being harmed – especially by their father or stepfather – are emotionally scarred and may develop a lifelong distrust of intimate relationships.
 Find help at Crime-Survivors-Recap.

 Modern societies are now very much aware of the horrors of domestic violence – with or without children involved.
 Your local rape crisis center and local police will help you find help.
 See Domestic Violence for insights and how experts will help you escape.
 That’s your path toward safety and freedom from abuse.

 Still, a safe room or closet can protect you from burglars and home invaders.
 Learn how to create a safe room, safe closet, hidden rooms, small safes, and hiding spots at Safe Room.